Programmeris/helm-charts/README.md

 # helm-charts

-A set of helm charts for deploying various services
+A set of helm charts for deploy different services